jstep21/password-generator/README.md

 # generates a random password - run main.py
-can change the number of letters, symbols and numbers
+variable amount of the number of letters, symbols and numbers